yuvalmGS/gigaspaces-wiki-jekyll/sbp/web-service-pu.markdown

 h1.
 Client Application Project jars
 The Client project should include the following libraries:
-- All jars within the {{GigaSpaces root/lib/platform/jetty}} folder.
+- All jars within the `GigaSpaces root/lib/platform/jetty` folder.
-- All jars within the {{GigaSpaces root/lib/required}} folder.
+- All jars within the `GigaSpaces root/lib/required` folder.
-- All jars within the {{GigaSpaces root/lib/optional/spring}} folder.
+- All jars within the `GigaSpaces root/lib/optional/spring` folder.
-- All jars within the CustomerServicePort.war {{CustomerServicePort/WEB-INF/lib}} folder
+- All jars within the CustomerServicePort.war `CustomerServicePort/WEB-INF/lib` folder